-The zowe-setup-certificates.sh command also generates zowe-certificates.env file in the KEYSTORE DIRECTORY directory.
-This file is used in the Zowe instance configuration step.
+The zowe-setup-certificates.sh command also generates zowe-certificates.env file in the KEYSTORE_DIRECTORY directory.
+This file is used in the Zowe instance configuration step, see Keystore configuration on page 102.

 The following example shows how you can configure zowe-setup-certificates.env file to use the existing certificates: